sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 Expect the sign-up process to take around 10 minutes.
 You will need to create login credentials, and set up Okta Verify on your mobile and/or desktop device for MFA.

+Visit [this page](okta-activation-steps.md) to follow the steps to activate your Okta account.

 ## Which MFA options are available?

 - Okta Verify is available on iOS, Android, and Windows devices.